MamounHisham1/qufran/README.md

 ### For Users
 1. **Browse Content**: Explore Quran, Hadith, and Islamic lessons
-2. **Daily Adhkar**: Access morning and evening remembrance with counters
+2. **Daily Adhkar**: Access morning and evening remembrance with interactive counters
 3. **Take Exams**: Test your Islamic knowledge with interactive quizzes
-4. **Search**: Find specific hadith or topics using the search feature
+4. **Search**: Find specific hadith or topics using the advanced search feature with multiple filters
 5. **Track Progress**: Monitor your learning journey and completed activities
+6. **Read Blogs**: Read articles and posts on various Islamic topics
+7. **Listen to Audio**: Access Quran recitations and audio lessons
+8. **Watch Videos**: View educational video content from scholars
+9. **View Scholar Profiles**: Learn about different Islamic scholars and their contributions
+10. **Submit Suggestions**: Provide feedback and suggestions to improve the platform

 ### For Administrators
 1. **Access Admin Panel**: Visit `/admin` and login with admin credentials
-2. **Manage Content**: Add, edit, or remove Islamic content
+2. **Manage Content**: Add, edit, or remove Islamic content (articles, videos, audio, images, fatawa)
 3. **User Management**: Manage user accounts and permissions
+4. **Examination Management**: Create and manage interactive quizzes with questions and answers
+5. **Category Management**: Organize content with hierarchical categories
-4. **Analytics**: View platform usage statistics and user engagement
+6. **Analytics**: View platform usage statistics and user engagement
+7. **Suggestions Management**: Review and respond to community feedback
+8. **Settings Management**: Configure application settings for different pages

 ## 🗂️ Project Structure